Ark-green/iconic_gender_predictions/README.md

 * What other features and variables can you think of, that can make this process more robust?
 Can you make a recommendation of top 5 features you'd seek to find apart from the ones given here
 * Summarize your findings in an executive summary

-* A repo of the code branch is available at:
+* A pdf version of the report is attached in this repo.